jonathanelscpt/ciscocucmapi/README.rst

 Due to the strictness of :code:`python-zeep`'s WSDL and .xsd parsing, numerous AXL defects have been encountered during development and testing.
 As a result, the packaged WSDL and .xsd files *may* include patches to mitigate defects where applicable.
-Known AXL defects which have resulted in patches are catalogued in AXL_DEFECTS.md.
+Known AXL defects which have resulted in patches are catalogued in :doc:`AXL_DEFECTS.rst`.

 If you require a more up-to-date WSDL, or are uncomfortable with using a patched schema, all :code:`UCSOAPConnector` accept a direct path to a local WSDL file as input.